toddledev/documentation/proxy/README.md

 After building, the proxy can be deployed to a hosting environment or started locally with `bun run start`.

 **You do not need to do a build as part of any pull request.
 A build command is run when any pull request is merged on GitHub.**

-## Integration with Documentation

-The proxy works with the Nordcraft documentation site to provide a seamless experience for users, while enabling contributors to preview their changes using the `?mode=preview` URL parameter.